ShoddyCoding/weather_alerts/README.md

 4. Store Data of Current Weather for Further Visualization
 5. Find good candidates for days with good bee inspection weather

-Need to hook into texting alert system
-Need to hook into email

 Using the Open Weather API